Best Wrist Wraps of 2020

 2. Rip Toned Wraps – Best For Weightlifting And Powerlifting

 These are elastic wrist wraps from Rip Toned, available in a wide range of colors and designs.
-They have velcro pads for safe and secure fit on the wrists.
+They have velcro pads for a safe and secure fit on the wrists.
 The length is uniform across the range, at 18”.
 The designs include plain, striped, and various shades of camo.
 Multiple stiffness levels are available, with “Stiff” denoting extra stiff, and “Less Stiff” being the label for medium stiffness.
 The Stiff variant is for maximum support, while Less Stiff is for users who want more mobility and flexibility.

-These are heavy duty wraps (the Stiff variant) ideal for serious weightlifting.
+These are heavy-duty wraps (the Stiff variant) ideal for serious weightlifting.
 Their size is large enough to accommodate the wrists of even the biggest and most dedicated lifters out there.
 And if you want something more flexible, the Rip Toned range has something for you as well.

 Unlike really flexible wraps, these tend to stay close to your skin without affecting the circulation in the wrists.
 Other wraps can cut off the blood flow during weight training.
-You will not have that problem with these heavy duty wraps from Rip Toned.
+You will not have that problem with these heavy-duty wraps from Rip Toned.

-Overall build quality is also top notch.
-The materials feel and look premium, and the stitching is also quite long lasting.
+Overall, build quality is also top-notch.
+The materials feel and look premium, and the stitching is also quite long-lasting.
 The thumb loops on these actually work and help you keep the wraps in place.

 The numerous color and design choices also work in favor of Rip Toned wraps.
 The dual flex options also make these wraps quite versatile.
-You can choose one based on whether you want more flexibility/mobility, or extra support for weight training.
+You can choose one based on whether you want more flexibility/mobility or extra support for weight training.

-Though these look like unisex wraps, their extra long length does not help in this regard.
+Though these look like unisex wraps, their extra-long length does not help in this regard.
 Women with thinner wrists will find these too large for their requirements.
 They will end up feeling too heavy and bulky.
 And they are not very stretchy either, which also detracts from the overall comfort and fit levels.

 Stiffness levels are essential for wrist support, no doubt about that.
 But we feel that Rip Toned has gone overboard with the stiffness levels on their wraps.
 The “Stiff” variant might is too rigid for many beginners and amateur buyers.
 That extra stiffness also reduces the overall support on offer for your wrists.
-For maximum support, the wrap needs to flex to follow the contours of your wrist closely.
+For maximum comfort, the wrap needs to flex to follow the contours of your wrist closely.
 In some instances, these wraps fail to do that.